 Image credit: @morethanmeal

-One Michelin star dim sum restaurant from Hong Kong, Tim Ho Wan, sells steamed dishes, rice and congee, noodles, fried dishes, and desserts at wallet-friendly prices.
-The signature Baked BBQ Pork Buns ($7.50++) are not to be missed, and mains such as the Chicken, Cordycep Flower And Mushroom With Rice ($7.50++) and Pork And Shrimp Dumplings In Hot And Spicy Scallion Noodles ($10++) are worth your order too.
-They also have desserts like their Sesame Balls With Molten Salted Egg ($5.50++) that will end your meal nicely.
+One Michelin star dim sum restaurant from Hong Kong, Tim Ho Wan, sells steamed dishes, rice, congee, noodles, fried dishes, and desserts at wallet-friendly prices.
+Their signature Baked BBQ Pork Buns ($9++) are not to be missed, and mains such as Chicken, Cordycep Flower, And Mushroom With Rice ($8.50++) and Pork And Shrimp Dumplings In Hot And Spicy Scallion Noodles ($11++) are worth your order too.
+They also have sweet treats such as their Hong Kong Style Egg Tarts ($6++), or Osmanthus Jelly ($5.50++) that will end your meal nicely.

 Tel: 6688 7600

 Tim Ho Wan is not a halal-certified restaurant.

 Known for their steaks and weekend breakfast, Dallas Cafe & Bar has both indoor and al fresco dining spots, allowing you to enjoy your meal with a view.
 Their Lunch Set Menu ($30++ for two courses, $38++ for three courses) includes starters such as Salt and Pepper Calamari, mains such as Lamb Burger, and dessert too.

 Alternatively, choose from their a la carte menu which includes Classic Fish & Chips ($28++), Buttermilk Fried Chicken Burger ($22++), Chicken Penne Pasta ($22++) and more.
 If you’re looking for something to share, consider their Dallas BBQ Wings ($18++) and Dukkah-Spiced Grilled Pitta Breads ($15++).